mpeeples2008/ArchNetSci/_book/index.md

 ![R-Studio](images/r-studio.jpg){width=100%}

+Organization of R-Studio Windows:

-The pane in the top left contains the Workspace tabs which is where you can write code and other documents.
-The pane at the bottom left is the console where you can type and run commands directly.
-The pane at the upper right includes tabs for Environment (a list of objects and functions currently initialized) and History (a list of previous commands run at the console).
-Finally, the lower right pane has tabs for Files (which shows files in the current directory), Plots (where plots created in the console will be displayed), Packages (a list of additional packages installed and initialized in R), and Help (where you can get information about particular functions and packages).
+* Workspace - The pane in the top left contains the Workspace tabs which is where you can write code and other documents prior to executing the code.
+* Console - The pane at the bottom left is the console where you can type and run commands directly.
+* Environment/History - The pane at the upper right includes tabs for Environment (a list of objects and functions currently initialized) and History (a list of previous commands run at the console).
+* Files/Plots/Packages - The lower right pane has tabs for Files (which shows files in the current directory), Plots (where plots created in the console will be displayed), Packages (a list of additional packages installed and initialized in R), and Help (where you can get information about particular functions and packages).

+Note that the locations and visibility of these panes can be changed by going to "View > Panes" and selecting different options.
 In the set of tutorials that follow we are going to focus on the Console first and will introduce the other panels and what they provide along the way.

 ### Mathematical Operations{- #Math}